Puppy Care

 All puppies need a regular deworming program which includes medication to kill most intestinal parasites.
 In addition, we will want to check your puppy’s stool for uncommon but potentially serious parasites.
 Dogs can also contract heartworm disease.
 Therefore we recommend heartworm prevention for all of our patients.

 One of the most common and annoying parasitic dangers is fleas.
 A discussion about your pet’s lifestyle and proper flea and tick control is an indispensable component of puppy care.
-We do not recommend over-the-counter sprays, powders and collars.
+We do not recommend over-the-counter sprays, powders, and collars.
 They are less effective and more toxic to your pet.
 Your veterinarian will be happy to discuss an effective flea/tick and overall parasite prevention program.

 Feeding Your Puppy